Next Generation of Secure Image Technology.

 CopySafe Web Protection version 4.0 ActiveX and the security applet are

 compatible with images already converted by previous versions.

-CopySafe Web version 4.0 is a major upgrade and requires registration.
+CopySafe Web Protection version 4.0 is a major upgrade and requires registration.
 However, current users who registered before January 2008 are eligible to upgrade at discount as an "extra license”.
 On the other hand, license that were registered since January 2008 are eligible for a free upgrade.

 Back to Press Releases